 - Financial Aid / Survey Data / Other Scholarship Information

-- Official, hard copy, transcripts from all colleges and universities attended.
-Freshmen must also include high school transcripts.
+- Official transcripts from all colleges and universities attended.
+First-year students must also include high school transcripts.

 - One page study abroad program description with cost information.
 (This may be a page from the program’s website or a photocopy of part of the program brochure.)
 If you set up a direct enrollment or individually arranged study abroad program, please provide two letters of support.
 The first letter should be from your home institution and the second letter should be from your overseas host institution.